kumu/help/site/guides/network-analysis.md

 ### Building on the fly

 We've made it super easy to build out your map by hand in Kumu.
-Use the "Add Element" and "Add Connection" buttons and our quick click to edit interface on the profile to build out a network map in no time.
+Use the "Add Element" and "Add Connection" buttons and our quick click-to-edit interface on the profile to build out a network map in no time.

 ## Decorating your map